-Particulars For the year ended For the year ended March 31, 2022 March 31, 2021 Employer's Contribution to Provident Fund and Other Funds 20.88 11.33 b) Defined Benefit Plan
+Particulars For the year ended

+March 31, 2023 March 31, 2022

+Employer's Contribution to Provident Fund and Other Funds 15.86 20.88

+b) Defined Benefit Plan

 The present value of obligation is determined based on actuarial valuation using the Projected Unit Credit Method, which recognizes each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
 The obligation for leave encashment is recognized in the same manner as gratuity.